ykeara/SteamVR-Dongle-Flash/README.md

 ## Notes

 - You should be able to flash multiple dongles at once, and not need to remove old ones, but as general precaution I advise against it.
 - This does not replace the bootloader so in theory you can convert your watchman Dongle back into a controller Dongle, But I have not tested.
+This should be done following roughly along with [this guide](https://support.steampowered.com/kb_article.php?ref=7728-QESJ-4420)
 - There is a firmware that will Permanatly change the dongle, but you must be signed up for the SteamVR HDK Directions on how to do so can be found [here](https://partner.steamgames.com/vrlicensing)

 ## Batch File